Gain project-based professional experience in your field

 - Part-time: Pursue part-time co-op opportunities while taking your courses at the same time.

 You are encouraged to work closely with your career advisor when planning your co-op.

-The D'Amore-McKim MS in Finance program offers students the opportunity to engage in experience-powered learning opportunities.
+The D'Amore-McKim Full-Time MS in Business Analytics and MS in Finance (Quantitative Finance) programs offer students the opportunity to engage in experience-powered learning opportunities.
 These can be full- or part-time co-ops directly related to your major area of study.
 F-1 international students need to request and receive authorization to engage in Curricular Practical Training (CPT) before they can begin an experiential learning opportunity.
-Learn more about Curricular Practical Training.

 If you are interested in pursuing CPT, Northeastern University's Office of Global Services (OGS) offers international students resources and advising to help you maintain immigration compliance.
 F-1 international students must obtain CPT authorization from OGS.
-Schedule an advising appointment with OGS.
+After reviewing the OGS website and videos, you may schedule an advising appointment with OGS.

 Sample graduate co-ops

 Prepare to thrive in a finance industry being transformed by technology and innovation.
 The full-time quantitative finance coursework is STEM designated; our part-time and online options focus on financial theory and practice.